-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Policy Housing H2 - Extensions to residential envelopes and phasing The Council will work with local landowners, agents and developers to ensure that development in these areas is viable.
-The 'call for sites' exercises has ascertained that there are sites within these locations which developers are willing and able to develop.
-The Council has worked with service providers and its partners to ensure that Extensions to the residential envelope pre-2021 in the identified general areas are not delivered in time, and there is not a constant five-year housing supply.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Housing H2 - Extensions to residential envelopes and phasing The Council will work with local landowners, agents and developers to ensure that development in these areas is viable.
+The 'call for sites' exercise has ascertained that there are sites within these locations which developers are willing and able to develop.
+The Council has worked with service providers and its partners to ensure that development within these locations is feasible.
+The completion of dwellings will be carried out by developers having regard to the Council's adopted policies in the Local Development Framework, guided by the Council's development management.
+The phasing will be controlled through the development management management management process and delivered by working with developers and landowners to ensure there is a constant fiveyear supply of available land that will be delivered.
+Extensions to the residential envelope pre-2021 in the identified general areas are not delivered in time, and there is not a constant five-year housing supply.
 Locations have been identified following consultation with developers, land owners and agents.
-Engagement with developers to ascertain deliverability of sites within locations has taken place and will continue throughout plan period.
-A flexible approach will be maintained with regards to the timing of the release of land for As part of the Annual Monitoring Report, the Council record planning permissions granted and completions of residential development.
+Engagement with developers to ascertain deliverability of sites within locations has taken place and will continue throughout the plan period.
+A flexible approach will be maintained with regards to the timing of the release of land for extensions to the residential envelope to ensure a constant five-year supply of land.
+In the event that development in identified areas can no longer be delivered, alternative sites scheduled to be developed later will be brought forward.
+As part of the Annual Monitoring Report or other reporting mechanism, as appropriate, the Council record planning permissions granted and completions of residential development.
 This is translated into a housing trajectory which includes an assessment of the five-year supply of land.
-National Indicators NI 154: Net additional homes provided.
-NI 159: Supply of ready to develop housing sites. development within these locations is feasible.
-The completion of dwellings will be carried out by developers having regard to the Council's adopted policies in the Local Development Framework, guided by the Council's development management. extensions to the residential envelope to ensure a constant five-year supply of land.
-In the event that development in identified areas can no longer be delivered, alternative sites scheduled to be developed later will be brought forward.
-Core Indicators H1: Plan period and housing targets H2(a): Net additional dwellings - in previous years H2(b): Net additional dwellings - for the reporting year H2(c): Net additional dwellings - in future years The phasing will be controlled through the development management process and delivered by working with developers and landowners to ensure there is a constant five-year supply of available land that will be delivered.
-H2(d): Managed delivery target
+Data will be monitored according the national Single Data List where necessary.